valkey-io/libvalkey/libvalkey/README.md

 available.

-When enabled, SSL/TLS support is built into extra `libvalkey_ssl.a` and `libhiredis_ssl.so` static/dynamic libraries.
+When enabled, SSL/TLS support is built into extra `libvalkey_ssl.a` and `libvalkey_ssl.so` static/dynamic libraries.
 This leaves the original libraries unaffected so no additional dependencies are introduced.

 ### Using it